gregr/ina/nscheme/README.md

       leave a failed computation, so the call's continuation is not safe to resume.
 As a safeguard, if a panic-handler returns normally, it will invoke the platform's default panic-handler, which will likely exit the program.
-  - When the interrupt timer expires, the interrupt-handler is not reset, and so does not need to be re-established to persist.
+  - When the interrupt timer expires, the timer-interrupt-handler is not reset, and so does not need to be re-established to persist.
-    - It is dangerous to restart the timer with `set-timer` within the interrupt-handler if making further calls, such as an explicit control transfer before the end of the handler.
+    - It is dangerous to restart the timer with `set-timer` within the timer-interrupt-handler if making further calls, such as an explicit control transfer before the end of the handler.
       Setting the timer here risks making negative progress towards the remaining computation, as the handler's own calls may consume some of the allocated time.
 It is safer to call the control recipient with the desired tick count, and make them responsible for calling `set-timer` right before resuming normal computation.
-  - Non-timer interrupts do not invoke the interrupt-handler
+  - Non-timer interrupts do not invoke the timer-interrupt-handler

 - Nestable preemptive multitasking
   - Related: https://legacy.cs.indiana.edu/~dyb/pubs/engines.pdf